 International business has been on the rise in line with globalization trends.
 It has become easier than ever for businesses and economic systems to interact in the global economy due to the ever reducing interaction barriers.
-Some businesses are taking their production activities in the international environment with the aim of exploiting the vast opportunities created by international business.
+Some businesses are taking their production activities in the international environment with the aim of exploiting the vast opportunities created by international markets.
 Other businesses are exploiting the global market, and this is enabling them to maximize sales.
 The international business presents both opportunities and threats.
 The vast opportunities have attracted many businesses leading to a sharp increase in the number of multinational companies.
 Samsung is one of the companies that have been engaging in international business for decades.

 Samsung Group is a household name in the global business environment.
 The company was established in the year 1938 to carry out trading activities.
 The next two decades after the company’s establishment was characterized by massive growth and diversification.
 The company diversified to food processing, textile, and insurance services and started exploiting international business opportunities.
 The company joined the electronics industry in the 1960 and has since then enhanced its presence in this market to be among the world’s largest vendors of consumer electronics and manufacturer of semiconductors (Michell 2016).
 Samsung later diversified to construction and shipbuilding being a substantial player in these sectors.
 Companies affiliated with Samsung Group include Samsung Electronics, Samsung Engineering a construction company, Samsung Heavy Industries a shipbuilding company, and Samsung C&T a construction company.
 These affiliates are recognized globally in their respective sectors.
 Most of the company’s revenue comes from Samsung Electronics that is the world’s second largest ICT company based on revenue.
 The company’s revenue for the year 2017 was 174 billion, and the company employs around 500000 people in its global operations (Michell 2016).
 Samsung exploits both the global market and the international production environments.
 Although most of the company’s factories are in South Korea, it has strategic facilities across the globe, especially in Asia.
 Samsung faces a complex international business environment comprising of factors that determine the opportunities and threats facing multinational companies.